michaelconnolly/RankedChoiceVoting/README.md

 ## output

-The script should tally the results and provide the winner.
+The script should tally the results and output a table of results at the bottom of the tally sheet:

-In an example above for Best Haloween Candy:
+In an example I ran recently for Best Haloween Candy:
 | New Round! | New Round!  | New Round! | WINNER!       |
 | ---------- | ----------- | ---------- | ------------- |
 | Remove:    | Remove:     | Remove:    | Reese PB Cups |